 Early in 1952, a number of members associated with the Brighton Golf Club were not in favour of building a clubhouse adjacent to the Municipal Golf Course and initiated a meeting of golfers interested in forming another Club to use the same course.
 Thus Nepean Golf Club came into being and a handful of associates opened their season on March 12, 1952.
-The Nepean Associates were admitted to the Victorian Ladies Golf League in 1953, needing to form a separate identity from the Nepean men, and in 1954 the Nepean ladies won both B and C Pennant flags.
-In 2005 the club won both A and D Pennant flags.
+The Nepean Associates were admitted to the Victorian Ladies Golf League in 1953, needing to form a separate identity from the Nepean men, and in 1955 the Nepean ladies won both B and C Pennant flags.
+This double was repeated in 1972 and in 2005 the club won both A and D Pennant flags.

 For many years Nepean had no clubhouse and committee meetings were held in the toilet block at the end of the cafe or at member’s homes.
 When a new Pro shop was to be built, a move was made to rent the old shop and use it as a clubhouse.
 Permission was granted in 1980 and Nepean had their own clubhouse named “The Pavilion”, where it remains today.